Boy, 4, returned to couple by OT; left disabled after abuse

 Ramsey, 28, who was deemed by the judge to be less culpable in the boy's abuse, admitted assault on a child and neglect.
 He was jailed for three years and 10 months.

+The court was told that a hospital paediatrician counted 63 injuries on the boy's body, including fractured ribs, retinal injuries in the eyes and damage to ligaments in his neck.
+He now needs a wheelchair when out and about.

-Judge Geoff Rea turned down defence applications to extend the name suppression that has applied to the couple as they progressed through the court process.
+Judge Geoff Rea turned down defence applications to extend the couple's name suppression that has applied as they progressed through the court process.

 However, he suppressed the names of the children involved in the case, most of whom do not share the couple's surnames.
 He also suppressed the names and details which would identify caregivers and whanau who are now looking after them.

-The abuse and neglect of the boy happened between November 2018 and January 2020, when he was four, and the total of six charges, one of them representative, covered a number of incidents.
+The abuse and neglect of the boy happened between November 2018 and January 2020, when he was 4, and the total of six charges, one of them representative, covered a number of incidents.

 The Crown case against the couple said the boy suffered two head injuries while in their care, and both times was flown to Wellington for craniotomies.